RequestNetwork/auto-comments/README.md

 2. Based on the event type (opened/ready for review/merged) and author status:
    - Runs only the appropriate comment job
-   - Only if the corresponding comment text is provided
+   - Only if the corresponding comment text is not empty

 3. Each enabled job posts its specific comment to the PR